Azumaya algebras with involution and classical semisimple group schemes: Azumaya algebras with involution over an arbitrary scheme

 is an isomorphism.
 This implies that there is an \etale covering $\{U_i \rightarrow S \}$ such that $\mathcal{A} \otimes_{\mathcal{O}_S}\mathcal{O}_{U_i} \simeq \mathcal{M}_{n_i}(\mathcal{O}_{U_i})$ for some $n_i$.
 If $n_i = n$ for all $i$ (this happens for example when $S$ is connected), we call $\mathcal{A}$ an Azumaya algebra of \emph{degree} $n$ over $S$.
 Also recall that for an Azumaya algebra $\mathcal{A}$ over $S$, $\mathcal{A}_s \otimes k(s)$ is a central simple algebra over $k(s)$ for every $s \in S$ (see \cite[Chapter IV, \S2, Prop.
 2.1]{milne_etale}).\\

 Involutions on central simple algebras are well studied in the literature (\cite{boi}).
 In a similar fashion one can also define involution on Azumaya algebras over the scheme $S$.
-This is discussed in detail in \cite{parimala_involution} and \cite{parimala_brauer} which we briefly recall now.\\
+This is discussed in detail in \cite{parimala_involution} and \cite{parimala_brauer} which we briefly recall now.
+A classification of involutions on Azumaya algebras in a more general setting can be found in \cite[\S 5]{azumaya_classification}.

 An \emph{involution of first kind} $\sigma$ on $\mathcal{A}$ is an isomorphism of $\mathcal{O}_S$-algebras

 such that $\sigma^{op}\circ \sigma$ is the identity.
 The involution $\sigma$ on $A$ is said to be of \emph{orthogonal type} (resp. \emph{symplectic type}) if \etale locally on $S$, it corresponds to a non-degenerate symmetric (resp. skew-symmetric) bilinear form on a locally free $\mathcal{O}_S$-module with values in a line bundle over $S$ (see \cite[\S1.1]{parimala_brauer}).\\